mgrimace/Homelab/Plex/PlexLXC.md

 ## Setup shared media drive file structure

 - Mount your share on your own computer, and start setting up the file structure per trash guide
-- add whatever foldres (I added tv4k and movies4k and tv-anime)
+- add whatever folders (I added tv4k and movies4k and tv-anime)